 – people with a pre-existing medical condition such as heart disease

 – people with pre-existing musculoskeletal injuries or disorders

 – anyone who has not exercised for a long time

 – people who are very overweight or obese.

-Group Mat Pilates Classes currently run Mondays at 7pm, and Wednesday and Saturday mornings at 9:30am.
+Group Mat Pilates Classes currently run Mondays at 7pm, and Wednesdays at 10am, and Saturday mornings at 8:30am and 9:30am.
 Call the office for further information.